k-svensson/Temperature-analysis/Project description.md

 - Which days had the most extreme differences at home, compared to the normal curve?

 And let me emphasize that this is not meant to a contribution to the current climate debate, but more my being curious of how I could get data off the web, and to compare that to other observations and long-term averages.

+I could probably have done this project as a Jupyter notebook, but I wanted to see what I could do with Power BI to visualize and present the data.